vykuang/nba-stats-streamlit/docs/data-src.md

 To gather the player_ids, use the `static` endpoint to gather all active players.

+### UPDATE

+Per [this post on SOF](https://stackoverflow.com/a/71556033/5496416) we can view what exactly the request header was when we make a request via nba.com console, and through that, I found out that to pass through multiple game_ids, they must be delimited with `|`, instead of the default `&`.

+I need to find the source code where they compose the request header and modify the `&` to `|`.

+Source code doesn't seem to do any of that in the first place.
+The `&` comes from the list being passed to it.
+Perhaps I can just pass a single string where the IDs are delimited by `|`, instead of a list.

+Breakthrough here is definitely this snippet:

+> You find the endpoint by opening Dev Tools (shift-ctrl-i) and look under Network -> XHR (you may need to refresh the page).
+Watch the panel for the requests to start popping up, and find the one that has your data.
+Go to Headers to find the info needed to make the request

+### Differentiating by season

+If I want to compare across eras, I need a way to delineate the seasons.
+My current workflow simply retrieves all active players from the present, but of course that leaves out all retired players, so how would I retrieve active players for each season?
+Perhaps some combination of `teamgamelog`?

+`leaguedashplayerstats` seems to be a kind of catch-all endpoint for all the common stat, and allows as to filter by season and regular/post for their aggregated stats.
+Honestly this looks exactly like what I need, in only one API call as well.
+Or two, if you count regular plus post season.
+We could also extend it by including `Advanced` stats as well, by changing `MeasureType` param from `Base` to `Advanced`

 ## Pipeline

 1. Gather all active player_ids via static endpoint